OOoLilyPond/OOoLilyPond/README.md

 ### Compatibility

-OOoLilyPond (OLy) works with recent versions of LibreOffice (6.0.2) and OpenOffice (4.1.5).
+OOoLilyPond (OLy) works with recent versions of LibreOffice and OpenOffice.
 Older versions should work as well.
 It has even been tested with OpenOffice 2.4 without issues.

 Update: Some partial incompatibilities have occured in LibreOffice 6.1.0 to 6.1.4 - see [Issue 22].